cover image for Two months with the Leica Q

 From this experience, I know that if I have more fun taking photos, I carry my camera around more and take more photos.
 Then, both my photographic skill and the quality of my photos improve.

-Finding the Perfect Tool
+Finding the perfect tool

 After three years though, the fun I was having had leveled off.
 The rough edges of my camera setup started to show through and bother me again.
 The fundamental problem is that the Sony is still trying to be too much.
 Obviously, this is by design as the a7 series is meant to fulfill the needs of a large variety of photographers.
 So, I sought out something that is more squarely focused on the way I shoot.